Confused about "The Witcher" on Netflix? Showrunner Henry Cavill Explain the timeline - The Media Times

 OK, * most * are “Game of Thrones”

-If there was one thing that taught us in 2019, it is that “shocking” is a truly relative term – and we’re not even talking about real cases here.
+If there was one thing that taught us in 2019, it is that shocking is a truly relative term – and we’re not even talking about real-life examples here.
 Yes, it’s pretty hard these days to drive anyone crazy, including TV viewers.
 But that didn’t stop some showrunners from doing their worst – best of all to kill you with these passages on the screen.
 Click through TheWrap’s gallery to see the 45 most shocking TV character deaths in 2019.
 And yes, most of them are “Game of Thrones” characters.

 Also read: Winter TV 2020: Premiere dates for new and recurring programs (photos)